Convergence rates for shallow neural networks learned by gradient descent: Introduction

 \subsection{Discussion of related results}

-Our result shows that it is possible to extend the classical result from Barron (1994) to the case of a neural network estimate learned by gradient descent.
-In contrast to Barron (1994), in which it was assumed that the Fourier transform $\hat{F}$ of the regression function has a finite first moment, i.e., that it satisfies
+Our result shows that it is possible to extend the classical result from Barron (1994) to the case of a neural network estimator learned by gradient descent.
+In contrast to Barron (1994), in which it was assumed that the Fourier transform $\hat{F}$ of the regression function has a finite first moment, i.e.,

 we need the slightly stronger assumption (\ref{inteq11}).